PurpleKingdomGames/ultraviolet-docs/website/documentation/guide/gotchas.md

 > TL;DR: Some errors only happen at runtime, if you want to catch them early, write a simple test that exercises/run your shader.

-Ultraviolet has a series of phases, some of which we can run at compile time, and some (currently) have to run at runtime:
+Ultraviolet has a series of phases, some of which we can run at compile time, and some (currently, unfortunately) have to run at runtime:

 1. (Compile) Generate shader AST from Scala code
 2. (Compile) General program validation (e.g. forward reference checks)